CiscoDevNet/DNASpaces-PartnerApp-Activation/README.md

 # DNASpaces PartnerApp Activation

-    This sample application shows you how to activate the Cisco DNA Spaces partner application.
+    This sample application shows partners how to integrate with Cisco DNA Spaces for cloud application activation.
-    Cisco DNA Spaces uses OAuth 2.0 to facilitate integration with the Partner dashboard to authenticate customers for App Activation and uses signed JSON Web Token (JWT) authentication to launch the application.
+    Cisco DNA Spaces uses OAuth 2.0 to facilitate integration with the Partner dashboard, for Cloud App Activation and for launching activated application using signed JSON Web Token (JWT) authentication for seamless login experience.

 ## Installation